 2. Can password managers get hacked?
 Yes, one of our largest security data companies was breached.
 According to (ISE) Independent Security Evaluators unencrypted credentials can be leaked in the background while they are running.

 3. Which password manager is the easiest to use?
-That’s a matter of your desired level of security, or if it’s for business or personal usages.
+That’s a matter of your desired level of security, or if it’s for business or personal usage.
 But we heard more people say LastPass is the easiest.
 It also offers more requested services on its free plan.

 4. How is a password hacked?
 With our busy lifestyles, we tend to want everything as simple as possible, this includes our passwords.
 Many of our passwords are so simple they can be guessed within a few tries.
 Based on information hackers gain from different sources leaked over the internet, (especially from social media sites), it’s not hard to crack simple password codes.
 There are also downloadable tools hackers use as well.